techidaily/site-ai-editing-video/source/_posts/1713954220029-updated-in-2024-what-you-should-know-about-speech-to-text-technology.md

 Translation is the interconversion of languages.
 The main reason translation is important is because communication is essential; without communication, production will be static.
 STT is among the tool that elevates productivity via communication.
 For example, STT improves communication in a situation where more than one language combines as one.

-## Part 3: What are the best STT Technology provider

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: What are the best STT Technology provider

 ### 1\.
 Amazon web services